mirkoebert/JSomaRadio/README.md

-# JSomaRadio

-Simple Java Soma FM Radio player
+# Simple Java Radio Player for Soma FM

+This software is not associated with Soma FM.
+It's a hobby project.
+It's for me hearing Soma FM where ever I be.

 - Plays Soma FM stations
 - Soma Station list configured
 - Inspired from Soma Radio from Alex Kryuchkov
 - Based on goxr3plus Java stream player
+- Resilient against

 ![](Screenshot_20241119_221244.png "Screenshot")